mlouis9/xs-interface/docs/html/_sources/Manual/postprocess.rst.txt

 - ``attrs`` is string or list of strings.
 Name/s of the attribute/s.
 - ``chIds`` is a list of strings.
 List with all the channel names.
 If None, the results for all the channels are provided.
-- ``volManip`` is a string.
+- ``volManip`` is a string or list of strings.
 Volume manipulation that be: 'multiply' or 'divide' or None.
 Default is None.
+If this is a list then the number of components must equal to the number of attributes.
 - ``kwargs`` represent the different states (i.e., branches, history, time) for which data is obtained.
 - ``kwargs`` is named arguments. keys represent the state/branch name and value represent the values